GBA "Recreational" Basketball Program – Frequently Asked Questions

 To request a refund, send an email to

 .
 Please include the player’s name and registered division.
-Refunds will be issued in the same form that the payment was received and will be processed within 2 weeks of receipt.
+Refunds will be issued in the same form that the payment was received and will be processed within 2 weeks of receipt of the request.
 The decision to approve or deny a refund request rests solely with Gainesville Basketball Association.

 I have children in the same age and gender division.
 Will they be on the same team?

-Yes, GBA will accommodate children from the same family and, based on their age and gender, place them on the same team.
-This also applies to divisions with combined ages such as girls 5th/6th grade.
-To ensure that your children are placed on the same team, please register each child for the program they qualify for, then email the League Administrator at
+GBA can accommodate children from the same family, and, based on their grade and gender, place them on the same team.
+Younger siblings may only play up ONE grade.
+To ensure that your children are placed on the same team, please register each child for the program they qualify for, then email your request to

 When does registration start and end?

-For the Winter "Recreational" program, registration starts in early September and will end on date shown and on main page.
-For the Summer "Recreational" program, registration starts in early May and will end on date shown and on main page.
-This year space may be limited so participants are encouraged to register early.
+For the Winter "Recreational" program, registration opens on September 1 and closes on September 30.
+For the Summer "Recreational" program, registration opens on May 1 and closes on May 31.
+Space is limited so participants are encouraged to register early.
 Check our website frequently for updates and information.